[Note: This was published by RVtravel.com previously. Some pertinent comments from our readers have been retained.]

 Take precautionary steps after you’ve been out in nature

 After a trip through nature, it’s a good idea to check for ticks that may have latched on.
 Take a long, hot shower, which will hopefully wash off any ticks that may be crawling around on you.
 If any ticks are embedded, you will want to remove them as quickly as possible.
 Look for them when you’re in the shower.
 Ticks like dark, moist areas, so be sure to check in armpits, behind your knees, the groin area, and in your hair.

-Take the tick — and yourself — to the doctor.
-They will be able to identify the species (only the deer tick carries Lyme in the Northeast, but other ticks can carry other disease, and the deer tick can carry more than just Lyme).
+Take the tick, and yourself, to the doctor.
+They will be able to identify the species.
+Only the deer tick carries Lyme in the Northeast, but other ticks can carry other diseases, and the deer tick can carry more than just Lyme.
 Your doctor may choose to send the tick out for testing.
-Your doctor will not test you for Lyme right after a tick bite.
+The doctor will not test you for Lyme right after a tick bite.
 Your body’s immune system will take a few weeks to mount a response to the pathogen (if one was transmitted), and antibodies are not detectable right after a bite.

 Listen to your doctor.
 If they choose to get the tick tested, they may treat you if it comes back positive, or they may test you for Lyme (or another tick-borne disease) after your immune system has had enough time to mount a response and the antibodies are at detectable levels.
 Keep an eye out for potential symptoms of Lyme and other tick-borne diseases, and consult your physician if you notice any of the symptoms.

 Insect Shield clothing repels ticks and Lyme disease